M-J-Robbins/good-email-code/email-code/template.md

 <meta name="color-scheme" content="light dark">
 <meta name="supported-color-schemes" content="light dark">
 {% endhighlight %}
 These are used to control dark mode preferences.
-They both do the same thing but `supported-color-schemes` was renames to `color-scheme` so for now we include both to get more as the old name is supported by Safari, and Mail in macOS 10.14.4.
+They both do the same thing but `supported-color-schemes` was renamed to `color-scheme` so for now we include both to get more as the old name is supported by Safari, and Mail in macOS 10.14.4.

 The `content` values are
 * light - tells the email client that only light styles are provided